Taraal/Intro-to-convolutional-neural-networks/README.md

-# Intro-to-convolutional-neural-networks
+# Intro-to-neural-networks
-This is a test repository made to learn about Convolutional Neural Networks
+This is a test repository made to learn about Neural Networks